Neuroendocrine Cancer Nutrition Series Part 4 – Amines: Food for Thought?

 Nutrition is an important subject for many cancers, but it can be particularly important for many Neuroendocrine Cancer patients.

 I like to focus on why such things might have an effect – patients can then experiment and see what works for them.
-Sometimes very few changes are required and settling on a diet that works for you is the optimum solution. p.s.
-Not everyone has so-called carcinoid syndrome, not everyone will even get carcinoid syndrome – chant it 3 times!
+Sometimes very few changes are required and settling on a diet that works for you is the optimum solution.

 NET patients may have multiple problems and issues (including the effects of eating) which people may be relating to their cancer or the effects of a particular syndrome or treatment (working that out can be difficult!).
 Even if I link you to an authoritative site, it will most likely only show ‘General Guidelines’, since patients with NETs should really be assessed on a case-by-case basis.
 However, I can say that from personal experience, guidelines are a good base to start in understanding the issue.
 You should always seek professional advice from a reliable ‘NETs aware’ dietitian who will be able to help you determine what your nutritional needs are and tailor them for your particular situation.
-Be wary of the internet on diet and nutrition, there is much ‘quackery’ out there and normally they just want to sell something regardless of whether it’s good for you or not.
-Unfortunately, Fake healthcare news is big business.
-You may also enjoy article 2 and article 3 of this series on internet dangers.

 Article Scope

-In this article, I want to cover the ‘knotty’ problem of what is in food that might be provoking a reaction and why.
-The other thing I would emphasise is that the cause of ‘provocation’ might not just be from what you have eaten, but how much.
 Moreover, it can be difficult to ascertain if the cause is syndromic, due to treatment, is caused by comorbidity, or simply due to a sensitivity to a particular amine …… yes, even NET patients can have regular problems!
 In fact, when I checked food allergy studies, I found that an estimated 10% of the general population has a food allergy issue in varying levels of severity.
-As this is considerably more prevalent than Neuroendocrine Cancer, it follows that in many NET patients, much of it is a pre-existing condition.
+As this is considerably more prevalent than Neuroendocrine Cancer, it follows that in many NET patients, much of it is a recent or longstanding pre-existing condition.

 A high level of serotonin is something people might be looking to avoid due to its relationship with midgut NETs and in particular those with Carcinoid Syndrome.
 But it’s not all about serotonin and carcinoid syndrome.
 One thing I noticed is that experienced dietitians are not saying you must totally avoid foods associated with serotonin.
 I say “associated” because serotonin is not found in foods (another NET myth), it is manufactured from amines in food.
-The only time dietitians would recommend staying totally away from these foods is before and during a 5HIAA urine test (5HIAA is a by-product of serotonin) as this could skew the results.
-Experienced NET dietitians will also tell you that amines in foods containing the precursor to Serotonin will not affect tumour growth.
+The only time dietitians would recommend staying totally away from these foods is before and during a 5HIAA urine test (5HIAA is a by-product of serotonin) as this could skew the results by producing a false positive or more elevated result.

 And it’s not all about diarrhea as you will see below – it’s also about digesting the food to maximize the nutrients in it.
 Even diarrhea is not necessarily caused by so-called “carcinoid syndrome” (e.g. oversecreting serotonin).
 For example, if you’ve had classic small intestinal NET surgery, you’re likely to be missing a few feet of the small intestine and potentially your ascending colon and all that goes with that (i.e. you’ve had a right hemicolectomy).
 It follows that your food might transit quicker than normal on its journey from mouth to the toilet.
-There are no doubt other issues that might cause you to ‘move quickly’ or some other effect; and many of these issues will have been covered in my Nutrition Series Articles 1, 2, 3, 5, and 6 (see below).
+Other surgeries outside the bowels may cause the same effect.

 Amine Primer

-This is a complex subject and consequently, the answers inside patient groups are often out of context including the use of blanket statements as if it applies to everyone (it doesn’t).
+This is a complex subject and consequently, the answers inside patient groups are often out of context including the use of blanket statements as if it applies to everyone …..it doesn’t.
 I am compiling a short primer so at least some of the terminology will be familiar to aid context.

 Amino Acids